-These financial statements relate to the year ended December 31, 2020.
+These financial statements relate to the year from January 01, 2021 to December 31, 2021.

-2 BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES
+BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES

 2.1 Basis of preparation

 These financial statements have been prepared in accordance with the new and revised International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) of the IASB that are relevant to the operations of the Establishment.